mbrav/mbrav.github.io/pages/resume.md

 November 2014, New York, NY.

 ## Qualities
-- Strong analytical thinking skills
+- Strong analytical thinking skills;
-- Ability to logically present information
+- Ability to logically present information;
-- Ability to question assumptions
+- Ability to question assumptions;
-- Proficient in understanding and deconstructing different point of views and delineating the philosophical presuppositions that are assumed in any form of argumentation
+- Proficient in understanding and deconstructing different point of views and delineating the philosophical;presuppositions that are assumed in any form of argumentation
-- Tech-savvy
+- Tech-savvy;
-- Comprehensive understanding of the continental philosophical tradition including ancient Greek philosophy, German Idealism, 20th century philosophy and contemporary philosophical debates
+- Comprehensive understanding of the continental;philosophical tradition including ancient Greek philosophy, German Idealism, 20th century philosophy and contemporary philosophical debates;
-- Fair grasp of philosophical topics including critical theory, political philosophy,  moral philosophy, feminism, philosophy of religion, philosophy of science, philosophy of technology, epistemology, phenomenology, existentialism and aesthetics
+- Fair grasp of philosophical topics including political philosophy, moral philosophy, philosophy of religion, philosophy of science, philosophy of technology, epistemology, phenomenology, existentialism and aesthetics;
-- Good social, conversational skills and ability to foster engaging and productive exchanges
+- Good social, conversational skills and ability to foster engaging and productive exchanges;
-- Ability to work independently and meet deadlines
+- Ability to work independently and meet deadlines;
-- Ability to pay close attention to textual as well as visual and aesthetic detail
+- Ability to pay close attention to textual as well as visual and aesthetic detail;
-- Technologically proficient in Word, LibreOffice Adobe Photoshop, Adobe Lightroom, CSS3 & HTML5 and JavaScript
+- Technologically proficient in Word, LibreOffice Adobe Photoshop, Adobe Lightroom, CSS3 & HTML5 and JavaScript.

 ## Skills